 - Children who are profoundly hearing impaired may not receive significant benefits by using a hearing aid. - Some children may have hearing loss that is so mild that their hearing loss goes undetected, or they choose to not to use a hearing aid. - Cost does not appear to be a strong access barrier.

-As previously discussed, the life span of a child's hearing aid is assumed to be two years.
-This is an average, as some children may need to replace their hearing aid(s) more frequently and others less frequently.
+As previously discussed, because the life span of a child's hearing aid is expected to be two years, the mandated benefit is expected to be used once every two years per affected child.